JCam6/DefensiveSecurity/SCAP_Scanner/README.md

 ```bash
 wget <rawfilelinkfromthisrepo>
 ```
-Step 3) Start SCAP Workbench and load content for the OS that will be scanned. :point_down:
+Step 3) Start SCAP Workbench in the command line with the downloaded guide.

 ```bash
 scap-workbench /path/to/file/downloaded/above